 This pattern uses the Star Stitch for rows 3 and 4.
 I’ve included written instructions on both rows.

-Row 1: For child size slouch hat ch 30, for adult size slouch hat, ch 36, hdc in second ch from hook (counts as first hdc of row), hdc in each stitch across (29, 35)
+Row 1: For child size slouch hat ch 30, for adult size slouch hat, ch 36, hdc in second ch from hook (counts as first hdc of row), hdc in each st across, ch 1, turn.
+(29, 35)

-Row 3: ch 2, turn, pull up a loop in the back of the second chain, pull up another loop in the side of the chain, there should be 3 loops on your hook, pull up a loop in next 3 stitches so that you have 6 loops on your hook, yo, and pull through all 6 loops.
-Now we’ll start the next star. *Ch 1, pull up a loop in the center/eye of the star, pull up a loop in the front loop of the star you just made, pull up a loop right at the base of the stitch you pulled a loop through, pull up loops in the next 2 stitches so that there are 6 loops on your hook, yo, and pull through all 6 loops* when you end the final star *be careful not to chain 1, after pulling a loop through all 6 loops or you’ll have an extra stitch*, put a hdc in the same stitch as the last stitch you drew up the last of your 6 loops (14, 17 stars)
+Row 3: pull up a loop in the back of the second chain, pull up another loop in the side of the chain, there should be 3 loops on your hook, pull up a loop in next 3 sts so that you have 6 loops on your hook, yo, and pull through all 6 loops, begin next star: *ch 1, pull up a loop in the center/eye of the star just completed, pull up a loop in the front loop of the star you just made, pull up a loop right at the base of the stitch you pulled a loop through, pull up loops in the next 2 sts so that there are 6 loops on your hook, yo, and pull through all 6 loops; repeat from * across, note: be careful not to chain 1 after pulling a loop through all 6 loops or you’ll have an extra stitch, when you end the final star hdc in same stitch as the last stitch you drew up the last of your 6 loops in, ch 2 (does NOT count as a stitch), turn.
+(14, 17 stars)